Jake Something: New Japan Pro Wrestling (2022)

-Return to Impact/Total Nonstop Action Wrestling (2023–present)
+Return to Impact/Total Nonstop Action Wrestling (2023–2026)

 Something made his return to Impact at Slammiversary, losing to Kushida in the Ultimate X match to determine the number one contender for the X-Division Championship.
 On August 27 at Emergence, Something would face the IWGP World Heavyweight Champion, Sanada, in a losing effort.
 At Bound for Glory, Something competed in a Call Your Shot Gauntlet match, which would be won by Jordynne Grace.

 On January 13, 2024, at Hard to Kill, Something would team with PCO and Rhino to defeat the team of Dirty Dango, Oleg Prudius, and Alpha Bravo.
 On the January 18 episode of TNA Impact!, Something would win the first match on the newly rebranded show, which was a six-man X Division scramble.
 On the March 21 episode of Impact!, Something would win the 'Rebellion Referendum' six-pack challenge to challenge Mustafa Ali for the X Division Championship at Rebellion.
 At the event, Something would face Ali in a losing effort.
 On the May 16 episode of Impact!, Something attacked Deaner and turned heel.
+At Slammiversary, Something lost to Mike Santana.
+At Bound for Glory, Something competed in the 20-person Call Your Shot Gauntlet which was won by Frankie Kazarian.
+At Final Resolution, Something and Hammerstone were originally scheduled to compete in a Three-way tag team match against The Rascalz (Trey Miguel and Zachary Wentz) and PCO and Sami Callihan but Hammerstone was unable to compete due to an injury leaving Something on his own but lost the match.

 On January 19, 2025 at TNA Genesis Jake Something defeated Ashante "Thee" Adonis.
+At Emergence, Something lost to Steve Maclin in a No Disqualification match failing to win the TNA International Championship.
+At Bound for Glory, Something competed in 22-person Intergender Call Your Shot Gauntlet failing to win the match.
+At Turning Point, Something defeated The Home Town Man and Mance Warner in a Three-way match.

+His final match in TNA took place on the December 25 episode of Impact!, Something, Jessie McKay, Mance Warner, Ryan Nemeth and Rosemary lost to BDE, Cassie Lee, Dezmond Xavier, Eric Young and Mara Sadè in a ten-person mixed tag team match as his contract would expire on January 1, 2026, ending second tenure with the promotion.